bjornBES/GamingCPU_Project/CPU/BCG16/instructions BCG16.md

 - `0x1A`: JGE       address                 `Jumps to the specified address if the equal flag is set or the less flag is cleared`
 - `0x1B`: JNV       address                 `Jumps to the specified address if the overflow flag is cleared`
 - `0x2A`: JTZ                               `Jumps to address 0x0000_0000`
-- `0x2B`: JBA       address bank            `Jumps to the specified address and specified bank`

 # Arithmetic and logic operations